Do not install Oracle on Fedora before reading this!

 Q: I use Fedora on my desktop/laptop.
 Should I install Oracle directly on the OS?

-A: No. Fedora is my desktop OS too, but IMHO a better option is to install Oracle VirtualBox on your machine, define a virtual machine (VM) and install Oracle Linux on the VM.
+A: No. Fedora was my desktop OS for many years too, but IMHO a better option is to install Oracle VirtualBox on your machine, define a virtual machine (VM) and install Oracle Linux on the VM.
 You can then install Oracle products on top of that OS.

 Q: Why do you suggest using Oracle Linux on a VM?